 THE CANDOUR (COVID-19 VACCINE PREFERENCE AND OPINION SURVEY) STUDY

 An effective vaccine will help end the COVID-19 pandemic.
 Clinical trials for the COVID-19 vaccine are very promising.
 While enormous research effort and resources have been put into vaccine development, there is currently no evidence-based framework for the allocation of a vaccine to both maximise outcomes and ensure an equitable distribution.
-Current trials indicate that a vaccine offering protection against COVID-19 is immanent and will receive regulatory approval very soon.
+Current trials indicate that a vaccine offering protection against COVID-19 is imminent and will receive regulatory approval very soon.
 Governments will have to make immediate decisions on how to allocate available supplies.
 In many countries, these will not be sufficient for universal vaccination, and so choices will need to be made as to which groups are prioritised to receive a vaccine.
-The CANDOUR project is conducting national representative surveys in twelve countries in anticipation of trial results being finalized in the coming months.
-It will be used to help develop a fair and efficient allocation mechanism to facilitate vaccine prioritization.
+The CANDOUR project is conducting national representative surveys in twelve countries in anticipation of trial results being finalised in the coming months.
+It will be used to help develop a fair and efficient allocation mechanism to facilitate vaccine prioritisation.
 Scholars from HERC: Mara Violato, John Buckell, Laurence Roope, led by Professor Philip Clarke are collaborating with Prof Ray Duch of Nuffield College, Oxford and other project partners in France, Italy, New Delhi, South America and Canada.
 See Study website for latest activity: https://oxford-candour.com/

 The Coronavirus Infection Survey